MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 Does Presbyopia come for everyone?
 How to deal with it?

-When you read a sheet of paper or an email on your PC, your eyes look at two different distances and work in two different ways.
+When you read a sheet of paper or an email on your PC, your eyes are looking at two different distances and working in two different ways.
 It's like lifting weights in the gym, either 20 kg or 10 kg: your muscles exert more or less effort, and the same goes for your eyes; the closer you need to look, the more your muscles have to work.
 Your optician will be able to indicate the type of lens most suitable for the work you do and the use of the glasses you are purchasing.

 How can the feeling of eye strain be alleviated?